bateller/martinfitzpatrick.name/content/bioinformatics/icoshift-on-python.md

 At present this algorithm handles the basic *default* settings and no more.
 Contributions, bugfixes and - most importantly - Pythonification of the code is most welcome.
 It is duck ugly as it stands.

 It is liable to break and give weird results in various corner cases not yet explored: your help is both appreciated and needed!
-This is intended as a first release ripe for Pythonification.
+This is intended as a first release for further development.

 # But it works